-Last year I completed a 2-year interior design project just outside of Avignon, France called Le Mas des Poiriers.
+Last year, I completed a 2-year interior design project just outside of Avignon, France called Le Mas des Poiriers.
 The translation is “the house of Pears” because its sits on 65 acres surrounded by Pear trees.
-This post is one of 4 discussing the restoration and decoration of this project and the team of professionals that collaborated together to make it a success.
+This post is one of 4 discussing the restoration and decoration of this project, and the team of professionals that collaborated together to make it a success.

-My long-time US client from Connecticut loved Provence and it was a dream of hers to purchase and restore a property there.
+My long-time US client from Connecticut loves Provence, and it was a dream of hers to purchase and restore a property there.
 She and her husband purchased an 18th Century mas (Provençal farmhouse) and entrusted S.B.
-Long Interiors and Restoration Specialist, Alexandre Lafourcade of Lafourcade Architecture and to work collaboratively with her on its renovation and interior decoration.
+Long Interiors and Restoration Specialist, Alexandre Lafourcade of Lafourcade Architecture to work collaboratively with her on its renovation and interior decoration.
 Alexandre is well known in France for his thoughtful restoration of elegant old Provence properties.
 Having a love of old classical homes, I was thrilled to work with my client again, and with Alexandre, to restore and elevate the style of this existing mas.
 It was also wonderful to observe celebrated landscape designer, Dominique Lafourcade re-imagine the exterior gardens.

 Though the house was previously occupied, the interior layout was disjointed and the rooms were dated.
 My client had a defined vision for the house and wanted to expand the interior footprint and incorporate the attached livestock barn areas (shown on the far left of the top photo above) within the new interior.
 With this extra space, Lafourcade proposed changing the location of the entry and reversing the existing stairway to improve the flow of the house.

 Working together on the interior layouts, we finalized a plan that combined the best of a grand French interior and one that also functioned for a large US family.
 For example, LaFourcade designed lovely sight lines through multiple double doors running the length of the house.
 The development of those doors is shown above.